balancer/code-review/rate-providers/sweepRateProvider.md

 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

 ## Conclusion
-**Summary judgment: SAFE/UNSAFE**
+**Summary judgment: SAFE**

 This Rate Provider system is based on a multisig supplying price data.
-While the account is a multisig no guardrails are in place against accidentally or intentionally supplying bad prices such as `setTargetPrice(0,0)`.
-While some parameters are assumed to be updated via `refreshInterestRate` the threshold protections there are not applied to all pricing parameters.
-Meaning overall an offchain component accidentally triggering a price update would not have any checks done on it and will directly impact the Balancer pool.
+Protections against this multisig supplying bad prices are in place.
+Input validation has been added in the form of protecting against `0` (zero) price input and against prices outside the allowed threshold being supplied.
+This Rate Provider should work well with Balancer Pools.